Why the standard AirPods still stand up to the Pros | CNN Underscored

 Between a lower price point and a design that just rests in your ears, there’s still a lot to like with the standard AirPods.
 I was quick to realize this after revisiting them and sticking with them for longer than I anticipated.
 The sound quality is still great and offers a wide soundstage that works with all sorts of genres.
 Battery life meets the mark, and the core features of AirPods are still here.

-If you opt for the AirPods over AirPods Pro, you’re missing out on a more customizable design that snuggly fits in your ear for better comfort and sound, along with noise cancellation and transparency modes.
+If you opt for the AirPods over AirPods Pro, you’re missing out on a more customizable design that snugly fits in your ear for better comfort and sound, along with noise cancellation and Transparency modes.
 The latter are crucial for some, but raising the volume on regular AirPods can help block out some everyday noise.

-You can save quite a bit and score an experience that is still impressive, especially if you’re in the Apple ecosystem.
-Better yet, standard AirPods are on sale for just $114.99 with the standard case or $149.99 for the wireless charging case.
+You can save quite a bit and score an experience that is still impressive, especially if you’re in the Apple ecosystem, with standard AirPods.
+Better yet, they’re on sale for just $114.99 with the standard case or $149.99 for the wireless charging case.

 As for me, when I get back to plane travel and even longer commuter rails I might opt for AirPods Pro to block out the world around me without turning the volume to 10 on the standard ones.
 For workouts as well, I prefer the AirPods Pro for the sweat resistance.
 But for everything else, I’m rocking out with my standard AirPods for the simpler build, better controls and all the core affordance features.